The Losers (2010 film): Plot

 While studying the drive, Jensen discovers that their mission in Bolivia was a cover so Max could eliminate the drug lord, who had discovered his plan, and that Aisha is the man's daughter, seeking revenge for his death.
 After her cover is blown, Aisha shoots Jensen in the arm and escapes.
-Believing that she might betray them, the Losers decide to speed up their attack on Max's base, only to be betrayed by Roque and captured by Max and his right-hand man and chief of security, Wade.
+Believing that she might betray them, the Losers decide to speed up their attack on Max's base, only to be betrayed by Roque and captured by Max and Wade, his right-hand man and chief of security.

 Aisha returns and ambushes Max's team to rescue the Losers, despite Clay confirming during the fight that he killed Aisha's father.
 Roque steals Max's plane, loaded with his money, and tries to escape, pursued by Wade on a motorcycle.
 Cougar shoots the motorcycle's engine, causing a chain reaction that destroys the plane, killing Wade and Roque.
 Max then kills the scientist responsible for the Snukes' development after revealing that his true intention is to use the Snukes to spark global conflict to gain power.

-As Jensen, Cougar and Aisha help Pooch, who has been shot in both legs by one of Max's security guards, Clay pursues Max to a crane, where Max says that he has activated a Snuke that will destroy Los Angeles, and Clay will have to choose between de-activating it or killing Max.
-Clay chooses the former and Max escapes, but Clay affirms that he now knows what Max looks like and will soon find him.
+As Jensen, Cougar, and Aisha help Pooch, who has been shot in both legs by one of Max's security guards, Clay pursues Max to a crane, where Max says that he has activated a Snuke that will destroy Los Angeles, so Clay has to choose between de-activating it or killing Max.

-Max escapes on a bus and is robbed by two thugs.
-His fate after this is unknown.
-Meanwhile, the Losers help Pooch reach the hospital where his pregnant wife is giving birth to their son and attend Jensen's 8-year-old niece's soccer game.
+Clay chooses LA, so Max escapes.
+However, as Clay affirms he now knows what Max looks like, he is sure he will soon find him.
+Max escapes on a bus where he is robbed by two thugs.
+His fate afterwards is unknown.

+Meanwhile, the Losers help Pooch reach the hospital where his pregnant wife is giving birth to their son, then they attend Jensen's 8-year-old niece's soccer game.